 Claim allowed: Up to RM2,500 for self, spouse, or child.
 For each benefit.

-The single person’s favourite category under the topic of Tax Reliefs.
-In this category, you can claim for the purchase of:
+Also known as lifestyle tax relief in Malaysia, this is the single person’s favourite category under the topic of Personal Tax Reliefs.
+As of the assessment year of 2021, in this category, you can claim for the purchase of:

 - Laptops, personal computers, smartphones or tablets.
 Please note that is for personal equipment only, additional charges for warranty or devices used for your businesses is excluded.

-- Sports equipment for sports activities defined under the Sports Development Act 1997, including golf balls and shuttlecocks, and payment for gym memberships.
+- Sports equipment for sports activities is defined under the Sports Development Act 1997.
+The extensive list of sports equipment eligible for tax relief in Malaysia includes golf balls and shuttlecocks, and payment for gym memberships.
 Motorised equipment, bicycles, treadmills and club memberships that provide the use of gym facilities are excluded in this claim.

 - Books, magazines, journals and other similar publications both in hard copy and electronic forms (for all the kindle users).
 The claim is not valid for any banned and/or offensive materials.

-- Internet subscriptions paid through monthly bill registered in your own name.
+- Internet subscriptions are paid through a monthly bill registered in your own name.

-Claim allowed: Up to RM2,500 for yourself, your spouse and child.
+Claim allowed: Up to RM2,500 for yourself, your spouse and your child.

-Coming to you this year is the additional lifestyle relief.
-A recent addition for the year of assessment 2020 where you can make another claim of up to RM2,500 for the purchase of laptops, personal computers, smartphones and tablets.
-This claim is limited to purchases made between the 1st of June 2020 and the 31st of December 2020.
+A recent addition for the year of assessment 2021 where you can make another claim of up to RM2,500 for the purchase of laptops, personal computers, smartphones and tablets.
+This benefit has been extended to the 31st of December 2022.

 The same rules apply, you cannot make a tax claim for devices purchased for business purposes, nor does it extend to additional charges for warranty.